 - On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and explore the four bookmarks for each of the core mountain lion habitat areas: Los Padres, Santa Susana, San Gabriel, and Santa Monica.

 Many of the habitat areas are close to natural areas or protected forests, meaning they will be safe from future development.
 The habitat areas are also untouched by roads or freeways, which are dangerous for mountain lions.

 - When you finish exploring the area, return to the extent of the Study Area layer.

 Identify suitability criteria and data

 One of the ongoing challenges of wildlife biology is determining which habitat variables are most important to a given species.
-There's almost no limit to the different models you could potentially create and test.
-In this case, you'll focus on the two main challenges facing urban mountain lions: finding prey and avoiding contact with humans.
-You'll use the following criteria:
+There is almost no limit to the different models you could potentially create and test.
+In this case, you will focus on the two main challenges facing urban mountain lions: finding prey and avoiding contact with humans.
+You will use the following criteria:

 - Ruggedness of terrain - Rugged terrain serves a dual purpose of helping mountain lions stalk their prey and discouraging human development.

 - Dense land cover - This also provides cover for stalking prey.